Ancient Greek coinage: Hellenistic period (323–31 BC)

-Gold 20-stater of Eucratides I, with a 58 mm diameter the largest gold coin to have survived from Antiquity.
+Gold 20-stater of Eucratides I, with a 58 mm diameter.
+It is the largest gold coin to have survived from Antiquity.

 The Hellenistic period was characterized by the spread of Greek culture across a large part of the known world.
 Greek-speaking kingdoms were established in Egypt and Syria, and for a time also in Iran and as far east as what is now Afghanistan and northwestern India.
 Greek traders spread Greek coins across this vast area, and the new kingdoms soon began to produce their own coins.
 Because these kingdoms were much larger and wealthier than the Greek city states of the classical period, their coins tended to be more mass-produced, as well as larger, and more frequently in gold.
 They often lacked the aesthetic delicacy of coins of the earlier period.

 Posthumous Alexander the Great tetradrachm from Temnos, Aeolis.
 Dated 188–170 BC.
 Obverse: Alexander the Great as Herakles facing right wearing the nemean lionskin.
 Reverse: Zeus seated on throne to the left holding eagle in right hand and scepter in left; in left field ΠΑ monogram and angular Σ above grape vine arching over oinochoe; ΑΛΕΞΑΝΔΡΟΥ vertical in right field.
 Reference: Price 1678.

 Still, some of the Greco-Bactrian coins, and those of their successors in India, the Indo-Greeks, are considered the finest examples of Greek numismatic art with "a nice blend of realism and idealization", including the largest coins to be minted in the Hellenistic world: the largest gold coin was minted by Eucratides (reigned 171–145 BC), the largest silver coin by the Indo-Greek king Amyntas Nikator (reigned c.
 95–90 BC).
 The portraits "show a degree of individuality never matched by the often bland depictions of their royal contemporaries further West" (Roger Ling, "Greece and the Hellenistic World").